schoolhelps/selfiestation-proto/README.md

 ##Codebase

-There's four core components to making the Selfie Station work codewise:
+There's four core components of the Selfie Staiton:

 * The Camera
 * The RFID Reader
 * Emailing
 * Watermarking

+Aside from those core parts, we used the standard Raspbian Debian Wheezy distrobution on the Raspberry Pi.
+The script is being ran on startup by running it on startup by adding 'python /home/pi/src/allPython.py' to the '/etc/rc.local' file.

 ###The Camera